 They are nice and buttery and just melt in your mouth.
 I love the flavor of the almond extract, but I suppose you could substitute vanilla instead.
 Just don’t tell me about it. 😉

 If you prefer white chocolate, you could certainly dip them in that instead.
+You could even use pink chocolate melts.
 I’m not a fan of eating sprinkles, but they would definitely be cute on top of the chocolate.
 So if you like them, then go for it!

 - chocolate candy coating